-At first, I was pissed at the Berkeley College Republicans when the SF Chronicle highlighted a story about the BCR hosting a pastry sale to promote racial awareness.
+At first, I was pissed at the Berkeley College Republicans (BCR).
+The BCR hosted a pastry sale to promote racial awareness.
 The University of California is considering implementing “SB185”, a law that would allow the school to use race and gender in the admissions process.

-The article was poorly written, making it at first sound like the “White Pastries” for $2 and the “Black Pastries” for 75 cents are indeed white colored pastries and black colored pastries that reflect the respective races.
-The author made it seem like White people are superior over Black people, therefore, White colored pastries should sell for a 130% premium.
+The article was poorly written.
+It made it at first sound like the “White Pastries” for $2 and the “Black Pastries” for 75 cents are indeed white colored pastries and black colored pastries that reflect the respective races.
+The author made it seem like White people are superior over Black people.
+Therefore, White colored pastries should sell for a 130% premium.

 Yet, I wonder.
 If Asians make up 46% of UC Berkeley’s student population, yet only represent 14% of the California population, shouldn’t the price of pastries for Asians cost $5, since it’s that much tougher to get into given the 3.5X over-representation?
 You have to wonder what the group of students were thinking.
 You might already know.